Power-play goals propel Bruins past Sharks

 Boston scored again on a power play late in the period, Krejci converting at 17:51 from nearly the same area of the left circle as Pastrnak.
 Krejci had missed the previous five contests with an upper-body injury.
 The Sharks got within 2-1 on a Burns power-play marker at 1:31 of the second, but the Bruins scored three more in the period to put the game away.

-Coyle's goal at 5:21 came less than a minute after a power play ended, with the Sharks still vulnerable.
-Just over three minutes later, David Backes found Wagner streaking up ice, and Wagner converted the breakaway with a backhand through the five-hole at 8:31.
+Coyle's goal at 5:21 came less than 15 seconds after a power-play ended, with the Sharks still vulnerable.
+Little more than three minutes later, David Backes found Wagner streaking up ice, and Wagner converted the breakaway with a backhand through the five-hole at 8:31.
 Carlo struck with 3:10 remaining in the period.
 In a testy third period, three Bruins (Backes, Marchand and Brett Ritchie) and three Sharks (Logan Couture, Barclay Goodrow and Evander Kane) were assessed misconduct penalties, and San Jose coach Peter DeBoer was ejected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)